SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"Yeah, sure you are."*

-"My wide smile says so!"
+"My smile sure says so!"

 *"The one you put on each morning so nopony sees who you really are?"*